 Few words are more dreadful for parents to hear, especially at 2:00am (my children's usual time to start with a stomach bug).

-In my house, I am the parent who comforts, changes pajamas and sheets, washes hands and face, and sprays the disinfectant.
+In my house, I am the parent who, after the vomiting, comforts, changes pajamas and sheets, washes hands and face, and sprays the disinfectant.
 My husband scrubs (and scrubs, and scrubs) the rug.
 Little kids never throw up neatly into a toilet or into the garbage can.
 Sometimes even big kids can't seem to manage to throw up conveniently.

-What should you do when your child vomits?
+What should you do when you have a vomiting child?

-After you finish cleaning up her and her immediate environment, I suggest that you CHANGE YOUR OWN CLOTHES AND WASH YOUR HANDS!
+After you finish cleaning your child and her immediate environment, I suggest that you CHANGE YOUR OWN CLOTHES AND WASH YOUR HANDS!
 The most common cause of vomiting in kids is a stomach virus, and there are so many strains, we do not develop immunity to all of them.
 And trust me, stomach viruses are extremely contagious and often spread through entire households in a matter of hours.
 Rotavirus, a particularly nasty strain of stomach virus, is preventable by vaccine, but only young babies can get the vaccine.
 The rest of us are left to fend for ourselves.